inlets/inletsctl/README.md

 ## Features

-* Provision hosts quickly using cloud-init with inlets/PRO pre-installed - `inletsctl create`
+* Provision hosts quickly using cloud-init with inlets pre-installed - `inletsctl create`
 * Delete hosts by ID or IP address - `inletsctl delete`
 * Automate port-forwarding from Kubernetes clusters with `inletsctl kfwd`

-### inlets projects

-inlets is a Cloud Native Tunnel and is [listed on the Cloud Native Landscape](https://landscape.cncf.io/category=service-proxy&format=card-mode&grouping=category&sort=stars) under *Service Proxies*.

-* [inlets PRO](https://inlets.dev) - Cloud Native Tunnel - TCP, HTTP & websockets with automated TLS encryption
-* [inlets](https://github.com/inlets/inlets) - Cloud Native Tunnel for HTTP only - configure TLS separately
-* [inlets-operator](https://github.com/inlets/inlets-operator) - Public IPs for your private Kubernetes Services and CRD
-* [inletsctl](https://github.com/inlets/inletsctl) - The fastest way to create self-hosted exit-servers

 ## How much will this cost?